 During 2005, we outsourced our manufacturing to LG Innotek, Celestica and SerComm.
 During 2006, we anticipate that LG Innotek will be responsible for the majority of our manufacturing.
 If a third-party manufacturer were to experience delays, disruptions, capacity constraints or quality control problems in its manufacturing operations, product shipments to our customers could be delayed or our customers could consequently elect to cancel the underlying order, which would negatively impact our revenues and our competitive position and reputation.
 Further, if we are unable to manage successfully our relationship with a manufacturer, the quality and availability of our products may be harmed.
 Historically, none of our third-party manufacturers has been obligated to supply us with a specific quantity of products, except as may be provided in particular purchase orders which we submit to them from time to time.
 Therefore, such a third-party manufacturer could at any time and at its sole election decline to accept new purchase orders from us or otherwise reduce its respective business with us.
 If such a manufacturer stopped manufacturing our products for any reason or reduced manufacturing capacity, we may be unable to replace the lost manufacturing capacity on a timely basis, which would adversely impact our operations.
-In addition, if a third-party manufacturer were to negatively change the payment and other terms under which it agrees to manufacture for us and we are unable to locate a suitable alternative manufacturer, our manufacturing costs could significantly increase.
+In addition, if a third-party manufacturer, our manufacturing costs could significantly increase.